 Other Christians broke away from the majority, insisting that they were the only ‘true’ church.
 Some of them insisted that ministers who fell away from the faith during persecution no longer had any authority, and that baptism and Communion administered by these ministers was invalid.
 One of the leaders of one of this group was Donatus, and his followers were known as Donatists.
 They grew quite strong in some remote areas, even taking up arms sometimes to defend their beliefs.

 Despite the Council of Nicea, many Christians continued debating the fine points of Christian doctrine, and raising further questions and problems.
-This led to some extensive writing about Christian doctrine and history, from men who are now known as the ‘Church Fathers’.
+This led to some extensive writing about Christian doctrine and history, from men whom we now call the ‘Church Fathers’.

-Eusebius of Caesarea (c 263-340) was a gentle, scholarly man who wrote ‘Ecclesiastical History’, about the church from the time of the Apostles until the Council of Nicea.
-He is sometimes known as the father of church history.
+Eusebius of Caesarea (c 263-340) was a gentle, scholarly man who wrote ‘Ecclesiastical History’.
+This was about the church from the time of the Apostles until the Council of Nicea.
+He is sometimes called the father of church history.

-Athanasius (c 293-373) and his followers wrote several theological works, clarifying the doctrine of the Trinity – Father, Son and Holy Spirit – until this was officially adopted as Christian doctrine at a later council, in the year 381 – the Council of Constantinople.
+Athanasius (c 293-373) and his followers wrote several theological works, clarifying the doctrine of the Trinity – Father, Son and Holy Spirit.
+A later council officially adopted this as Christian doctrine in the year 381: the Council of Constantinople.

-Ambrose (c 340-397) was made Bishop of Milan in 374.
+Ambrose (c 340-397) became Bishop of Milan in 374.
 He was educated as a lawyer, and was a good administrator and speaker.
 He encouraged hymn and psalm singing in his congregation.

 John Chrysostom (347-407) was a well-known preacher of the time, who attacked injustice.
-He wrote some of the first Bible commentaries, and in 397 was made Bishop of Constantinople.
-However he was banished due to his outspoken preaching against sin and immorality, and eventually died in exile.
+He wrote some of the first Bible commentaries, and in 397 became Bishop of Constantinople.
+However he was banished due to his outspoken preaching against sin and immorality.
+He eventually died in exile.

 Jerome (c 347-420) was classically educated in Italy, and became a monk in Palestine.
-He is best known for his scholarly translation of the Bible into Latin; before attempting this he learned Hebrew from Jewish rabbis, and perfected his Greek.
-His translation is known as the Vulgate and used in Latin-speaking churches right through the Middle Ages.
+He is best known for his scholarly translation of the Bible into Latin.
+Before attempting this he learned Hebrew from Jewish rabbis, and perfected his Greek.
+His translation is known as the Vulgate and was used in Latin-speaking churches right through the Middle Ages.

-Theodore of Mopsuestia (c350-428) was made a bishop in 392.
-He stressed the importance of believing in a literal interpretation of the Bible, and also the importance of understanding it all in its context.
+Theodore of Mopsuestia (c350-428) became a bishop in 392.
+He stressed the importance of believing in a literal interpretation of the Bible.
+He also stressed that people should understand it all in its context.

-Augustine of Hippo (354-430) was raised in North Africa.
-He first adopted the Manichaean heresy, then rejected that in favour of neo-Platonic rhetoric, but eventually was converted to Christianity in 386 after reading part of the book of Romans.
-He was baptised in Milan where he was made a bishop.
+Augustine of Hippo (354-430) grew up in North Africa.
+He first adopted the Manichaean heresy, then rejected that in favour of neo-Platonic rhetoric.
+Eventually he converted to Christianity in 386 after reading part of the book of Romans.
+He was baptised in Milan where he became a bishop.
 He then wrote against his prior beliefs, and against Donatism, and Pelagianism which stressed the human role in salvation.
 Augustine developed a doctrine of the church and the theory of justification by grace, and predestination.
 He also wrote his ‘Confessions’, recounting his wild youth, and the story of how God led him.